The Faces of Mount Rushmore

-George Washington was elected president in 1789, but took the position reluctantly.
-He knew the challenges the new nation faced, and he feared he wasn’t the right man for the job.
+A leader of the American Revolutionary War and elected president in 1789, George Washington took the position reluctantly.
+Seeing the challenges the new nation faced, the popular military hero feared he wasn’t the right man for the job.
 Despite being a member of the Federalist Party, Washington was unanimously elected by the 69 electors to lead the new United States of America.

 Thomas Jefferson, 3rd President of the United States (1801-1809)

-Thomas Jefferson, our nation’s third president and one of the authors of the Declaration of Independence, is credited with the expansion of the country to the west.
-In 1803, Jefferson purchased the Louisiana Territory from France for $15 million, and sent Lewis and Clark to explore the new territory.
-After their return, settlers started moving west into the new land.
+Thomas Jefferson, our nation’s third president and one of the authors of the Declaration of Independence, is credited with inspiring democracy and the western expansion of the country.
+In 1803 Jefferson purchased the Louisiana Territory (which included most of present-day South Dakota) from France for $15 million.
+The expansion doubled the size of our country, prompting Jefferson to send Lewis and Clark on their famed expedition to explore the new territory.
+After their return, settlers started moving west into the nation’s new frontier.

 Theodore Roosevelt, 26th President of the United States (1901-1909)

-Theodore Roosevelt was a fiery individualist who embodied American culture of the early 1900s.
-His conservationism and willingness to take on big business are examples of why he is considered to be one of our great presidents.
-His progressive policies set the stage for important reforms of the 20th century.
-He is also the father or our National Park System, which protects valuable natural resources so generations of Americans can enjoy them.
+Theodore Roosevelt was a fiery individualist who embodied American culture of the early 1900s and provided leadership during a time of rapid economic growth.
+His conservationism, willingness to take on big business and progressive policies set the stage for important reforms of the 20th century, leading many to characterize him as one of the nation’s greatest leaders.
+Deeply inspired by the Dakota Territory, Roosevelt is also the father of our National Park System, which protects valuable natural resources for generations of Americans to enjoy.

 Abraham Lincoln, 16th President of the United States (1861-1865)

-Abraham Lincoln is considered by many scholars to be one of our nation’s greatest presidents.
-He is credited with holding the country together during the Civil War and was instrumental in the abolishment of slavery.
-On April 14, 1865, Lincoln was shot while attending a play at Ford's Theater in Washington, D.C.
+Leading the country through some of its darkest years, Abraham Lincoln is considered by many scholars to be our nation’s greatest president.
+He was instrumental in the abolishment of slavery and is credited with setting in motion the work to preserve the United States after the Civil War.
+On April 14, 1865, Lincoln was assassinated while attending a play at Ford’s Theater in Washington, D.C.
 He died on April 15th.